 Home About Contact Donate Articles on Relationships Radio Marriage & Family Counseling Services Keeping it Hott Seminars PrepareEnrich Justice of the Peace Weddings

 Why are so many adults and children getting hooked on pornography?
-In The Bahamas, the Caribbean, and around the world more and more students from the primary to secondary schools are watching pornography on television or viewing it on the internet.
+In The Bahamas, the Caribbean, and around the world more and more students from the primary to secondary schools are watching pornography on their hand-held devices and television.
 More and more homes, where young minds are being nurtured, are actually pornography theaters.
 I wonder if parents understand what pornography is all about and why, from a business perspective, it is so successful.
 Al Haffner in his book “The High Cost of Free Love” states that “Pornography is the third highest profit enterprise of the mafia, after gambling and narcotics, with roughly 90 percent of all pornography being produced and distributed by organized crime.”

 Researchers of pornography are further saying that “Internet pornography is the new crack cocaine, leading to addiction, misogyny, pedophilia, boob jobs and erectile dysfunction, according to clinicians and researchers.”
 "According to Dr Judith Reisman, pornography affects the physical structure of your brain turning you into a porno-zombie.
 Porn, she says, is an "erototoxin", producing an addictive "drug cocktail" of testosterone, oxytocin, dopamine and serotonin with a measurable organic effect on the brain."